etipton/etipton.github.io/_posts/2014-02-28-ios-modals.markdown

 <img src="/images/modal-storyboard.png" width=600 />

-If you run the app as-is, you'll notice that other than the modal view, the screen becomes completely black.
+If you run the app as-is, you'll notice that other than the modal view, the screen becomes completely black instead of dimming.
 To fix this, edit the ViewController class for the view that contains the "Show Modal" button (the new project template should have created this class for you), and modify viewDidLoad:

 {% highlight obj-c %}
 - (void)viewDidLoad